 The softer rubber compound used means that winter tires do not usually enjoy the same treadwear performance of a typical all-season tire, while the importance for grip of the myriad sharp edges in the tread pattern means that performance can drop off noticeably as the tire wears.
 Treadwear warranties are correspondingly lower for winter tires, or not available at all, although regular warranties against a defective product are normal.
 Michelin’s is one of the best, guaranteeing treadwear for up to 60,000km (40,000 miles), depending on the product.

-An interesting study from Kal-Tire showed how the relative performance of premium winter tires, economy winter tires and all-season tires deteriorated over time.
+It’s been proven the relative performance of premium winter tires, economy winter tires and all-season tires deteriorated over time.
 As ever with tires, aim to buy the best-performing product that you can afford, as better tires will likely retain their performance over a longer period of time.